ajahne/blog/_drafts/2018-10-14-CTO-meetup-options-for-scaling-team-beyond-nyc.md

 There are many different options to tackle this problem of hiring and growing at scale.
 This discussion centered around offshore/outsourcing, satellite workers/offices, as well as additional options including hiring (and mentoring) junior developers.
 Each presenter had an opportunity to share their experiences and perspectives.

-### Before we jump in further, a quick recap of some different ways to scale:
+### Before we go further, a quick recap of some different ways to scale:
 - **Outsource:** contract work to a third-party
 - **Offshore:** teams located in different countries (development in house or outsourced)
 - **Distributed:** teams in multiple countries/regions/timezones